SolomonKnudson/CLI-TicTacToe/README.md

   ![ALT text][illegalMoveWarning]

 * Players are permitted four illegal moves per game.
-Any player that exceeds four illegal moves will forfeit their current turn, as well as all subsequent turns resulting in an illegal move.
+Any player that exceeds four illegal moves will forfeit their current turn and all subsequent turns resulting in an illegal move.

   ![ALT text][forfeitMoves]